ktuukkan/marine-api/doc/readme.txt

  * NMEA Revealed by Eric S. Raymond
    <http://gpsd.berlios.de/NMEA.txt>

-Thanks to all above authors for providing the information.
+Thanks to all above authors for making the information available.
 All disclaimers and warnings concerning the accuracy of information in the above documents apply equally to Java Marine API.
-Upon noticing or suspecting any errors, please contact the project author <ktuukkan@users.sourceforge.net>.
+When noticing or suspecting any errors, please contact project author.